enspyrco/crowdleague/.contributing/the-process.md

                 - Add title: "Lofi Sketch <  User Flow Pieces < x. *Use Case* < *Section* (CL)"
             - Take a photo and upload it to the google drawing doc from the previous step
             - Add any helpful comments, e.g reasoning for design decisions, specific questions about design
-            - Create an "input task" in asana
+            - Create an "input task"[3] in asana
             - When all conversations are resolved, Create Hifi wireframe!

         4. Inside "User Flow Pieces" folder, create Hifi wireframe
             - Create Hifi wireframe using Adobe XD
-            - Inside "user flow folder", create a google drawing to get input on wireframe
+            - Inside "user flow folder"[2] , create a google drawing to get input on wireframe
                 - Add title: "Hifi wireframe < User Flow Pieces < x. *Use Case* <  *Section* (CL)"
             - Export any screens created in XD and upload them to google drawing doc
             - Add any helpful comments, e.g reasoning for design decisions, specific questions about design
-            - Create an "input task" in asana
+            - Create an "input task"[3] in asana
             - When all conversations are resolved, Create User Flow Diagram!

         5. Inside "x. *Use Case* < *Section* (CL)" folder, create a User Flow Diagram
             - Create a google drawing file
               - Add title: "User Flow Diagram < x. *Use Case* < *Section* (CL)"
             - Combine action steps with wireframes in file
-            - Create an "input task" in asana
+            - Create an "input task"[3] in asana

     -   A Sequence Diagram ([tutorial](https://creately.com/blog/diagrams/sequence-diagram-tutorial/), examples: [oauth2](https://developers.google.com/identity/protocols/oauth2?csw=1))